MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 ### Hamiltonian Simulation ###

 The simulation of quantum systems is one of the most exciting applications of quantum computation.
 On a classical computer, the difficulty of simulating quantum mechanics, in general, scales with the dimension $N$ of its state-vector representation.
-As this representation grows exponentially with the number of $n$ qubits $N=\mathcal{O}(n)$, a trait known also known as the [Curse of dimensionality][quantum-computing-concepts#multiple-qubits], quantum simulation on classical hardware is intractable.
+As this representation grows exponentially with the number of $n$ qubits $N=\mathcal{O}(n)$, a trait known also known as the [Curse of dimensionality](quantum-computing-concepts#multiple-qubits), quantum simulation on classical hardware is intractable.
 However, the situation is very different on quantum hardware -- so long the system of interest has a classical description that is, in some sense, sufficiently sparse, efficient simulation using a number of quantum gates poly-logarithmic in the dimension of the system is possible.

 The most common variation of quantum simulation called the time-independent Hamiltonian simulation problem.
 There, one is provided with a classical description of the system Hamiltonian $H$, which is a Hermitian matrix, and some initial quantum state $\ket{\psi(0)}$ that is encoded in some basis on some number of qubits on a quantum computer.
 As quantum states in closed systems evolve under the Schrödinger equation
 $$
 \begin{align}
-    \frac{d \ket{\psi(t)}}{d t} & = \hat{H}(t) \ket{\psi(t)},
+    \frac{d \ket{\psi(t)}}{d t} & = \hat{H} \ket{\psi(t)},
 \end{align}
 $$
 the goal is to to implement the unitary time-evolution operator $U(t)=e^{-i\hat{H}t}$ at some fixed time $t$, where $\ket{\psi(t)}=U(t)\ket{\psi(0)}$ solves the Schrödinger equation.
 Analogously, the time-dependent Hamiltonian simulation problem solves the same equation, but with $H(t)$ now a function of time.

 #### Classical Descriptions of Hamiltonians ####
 Hamiltonian simulation problem is a major component of many quantum simulation problems.
-The solution to Hamiltonian simulation is an algorithm that describes a sequence of primitive quantum gates for  synthesizing an approximating unitary $\tilde{U}$ with error $\|\tilde{U} - U(t)\| \le \epsilon$.
+The solution to Hamiltonian simulation is an algorithm that describes a sequence of primitive quantum gates for  synthesizing an approximating unitary $\tilde{U}$ with error $\\|\tilde{U} - U(t)\\| \le \epsilon$.
 The complexity of this algorithm depends very strongly on the form of this classical description.
 For instance, if $H$ acting on $n$ qubits were to be provided as a list of $2^n \times 2^n$ numbers, one for each matrix element, simply reading the data would already require exponential time.
 Additional assumptions of the format of the input are therefore required.

 In the original formulation by [Seth Lloyd](http://science.sciencemag.org/content/273/5278/1073), it is assumed that the Hamiltonian decomposes into a sum of parts.
 $$